 How did we transfer money thousands of years ago, when we all still lived in little villages and knew and trusted each other?
 We simply exchanged things with each other, as we still do with cash today.
-But when money moved online things got a bit trickier, and the way the banks and credit card systems dealt with this was to create a ‘ledger system’ – basically records of account showing who has what.
+But when money moved online things got a bit trickier, and the way the banks and credit card systems dealt with this was to create a ‘ledger system’ – basically records of account showing who owns what.

 And what do people use Bitcoin as payment system for?
-Everything else that one would do with normal money: send to friends and family - both local or abroad, buy things online, get paid for their work and so on.
+Everything that one would do with normal money: send to friends and family - both local or abroad, buy things online, get paid for their work and so on.